As UN meets, Haitians express hopelessness at finding an international solution to gang crisis

 Canteve sells cellphone chips and repairs electronics in the capital of Port-au-Prince, 80% of which is estimated to be controlled by gangs.
 Facing brutal gang violence, some Haitians have organized vigilante groups to battle the gangs themselves.

-Such groups speak to the lack of hope many Haitians have that an international solution can mark a shift in Haiti.
+Such groups underscore to the lack of hope many Haitians have that an international solution can mark a shift in Haiti.

 Moise Jean-Pierre, a 50-year-old school teacher, recalled past U.N. missions in Haiti and said such efforts were a “waste of time.”